pacado/FRM-Notes/20240214_R61_BlackScholesModel.md

 Objectives:

 1. <input type="checkbox" checked /> How to calculate value of call and put option using BSM Model
-2. <input type="checkbox"/> Able to incorporate dividends, currencies, and futures into the model if necessary
+2. <input type="checkbox" checked/> Able to incorporate dividends, currencies, and futures into the model if necessary
-3. <input type="checkbox" /> Apply Put-Call Parity to calculate call and put since BSM model requires the use of European Options
+3. <input type="checkbox" checked/> Apply Put-Call Parity to calculate call and put since BSM model requires the use of European Options

 BSM assumes stock prices are log-normally distributed: